GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # Resources
 Check the resources mentioned in the original HTML_CSS_JS project.

-Here are links to other online viewers:
+Here are links to other online 3D model viewers:
 - [Online 3D Viewer](https://github.com/kovacsv/Online3DViewer)
 - [GLTF Viewer](https://gltf-viewer.donmccurdy.com/)
 - [3D Viewer](https://rufus31415.github.io/sandbox/3d-viewer)

-The following viewer is a Windows application, useful to a degree but the project appears to have been abandoned:
+The following 3D model viewer is a Windows application, useful to a degree but the project appears to have been abandoned:
 - [Open 3D Model Viewer](https://github.com/acgessler/open3mod)